klzgrad/naiveproxy/README.md

 A secure, censorship-resistent proxy.

-NaïveProxy is naive as it reuses standard protocols (HTTP/2, HTTP/3) and common network stacks (Chrome, Caddy) with little variation.
+NaïveProxy is naïve as it reuses standard protocols (HTTP/2, HTTP/3) and common network stacks (Chrome, Caddy) with little variation.
 By being as common and boring as possible NaïveProxy is practically indistinguishable from mainstream traffic.
 Reusing common software stacks also ensures best practices in performance and security.

 The following attacks are mitigated: